Discover all the features participating in a subnetwork using the Trace geoprocessing tool with the Subnetwork trace type.

 - Select a subnetwork using the Subnetwork Name parameter.

-The Trace tool opens for the utility network in the active map using the specific Trace Type.
+- On the Data tab, within the Tools group gallery, click Subnetwork.
+This will open the Trace tool for the utility network in the active map using a subnetwork Trace Type.

 - For the Domain Network parameter, choose the domain network where you want to start the trace.